wswartzendruber/la4k/README.md

 # For Applications

-If an application has a dependency that uses `la4k-api`, then a bridge needs to be imported into the application.
+If an application has a dependency that uses `la4k-api`, then a bridge can be imported into the application to have logging messages from the dependency properly forwarded.

-## Kotlin/JVM

-Bridges for the JVM use the Java Service Provider Interface to register themselves for `la4k-api` to find.
-As such, these bridges only need to be in the classpath during runtime and no other configuration needs to be performed for them to be activated.

-### Android
+## Android

 The `la4k-android` bridge connects `la4k-api` to Android's internal logging system, which can be viewed using Logcat.
+This is the only bridge provided for the Android target.
+It uses the Java Service Provider Interface to register itself for `la4k-api` to find.
+As such, it only needs to be in the classpath during runtime and no other configuration needs to be performed for it to be activated.

 The following level mappings are used: